psychemedia/storytelling-notes/grateful_dead.md

 and was very heartily welcomed.
 He had a room for himself, and another for his companion, which they were to live in, and when dinner-time drew near, he was bidden to dine at the king^s own board.
 As soon as ever he set eyes on the princess he knew her at once, and saw it was she of whom he had dreamt as his bride.
 Then he told her his business, and she answered that she liked him well enough, and would gladly have him; but first he must undergo three trials.
 So when they had dined she gave him a pair of golden scissors, and said, —

 "'The first proof is that you must take these scissors and keep them, and give them to me at mid-day to-morrow.
-It is not so very great a trial, I fancy,' she said, and made a face; ' but if you can't stand it, you lose your life; it is the law, and so you will be drawn and quartered, and your body will, be stuck on stakes, and your head over the gate, just like those lovers of mine, whose skulls and skeletons you see outside the king's castle/
+It is not so very great a trial, I fancy,' she said, and made a face; 'but if you can't stand it, you lose your life; it is the law, and so you will be drawn and quartered, and your body will, be stuck on stakes, and your head over the gate, just like those lovers of mine, whose skulls and skeletons you see outside the king's castle/

 "'That is no such great art,' thought the lad.